lichkitsch/faekind/README.md

 # faekind
-Documents repo for the first season of the _dnduet_ podcast, Faekind.

 Faekind uses the core _dnduet_ RPG system with modifications for magic spell-casting.
 The basic rules are listed below.

 ## System